-The CPC7592 has an integrated transparent data latch.
+The CPC7593 has an integrated transparent data latch.
 The latch enable operation is controlled by TTL logic input levels at the LATCH pin.
-Data input to the latch is via the input pins $IN{RINGING}$ and IN{TEST} while the output of the data latch are internal nodes used for state control.
-When the LATCH enable control pin is at a logic 0 the data latch is transparent and the input control signals flow directly through the data latch to the state control circuitry.
-A change in input will be reflected by a change in the switch state.

-Whenever the LATCH enable control pin is at logic 1, the data latch is active and data is locked.
-Subsequent changes to the input controls $IN{RINGING}$ and IN{TEST} will not result in a change to the control logic or affect the existing switch state.
+Data input to the latch are via the input pins, while the output of the data latch are internal nodes used for state control.
+When the LATCH enable control pin is at logic 0 the data latch is transparent and the input data control signals flow directly through the latch to the state control circuitry.
+A change in input will be reflected by a change in switch state.
+Whenever the LATCH enable control pin is at logic 1, the latch is active and data is locked.
+Subsequent input changes will not result in a change to the control logic or affect the existing switch state.

-The switches will remain in the state they were in when the LATCH changes from logic 0 to logic 1 and will not respond to changes in input as long as the LATCH is at logic 1.
-However, neither the T{SD} input nor the T{SD} output control functions are affected by the latch function.
-Since internal thermal shutdown control and external "All-off" control is not affected by the state of the LATCH enable input, T{SD} will override state control.
+Switches will remain in the state they were in when the LATCH pin changes from logic 0 to logic 1 and will not respond to changes in input as long as the latch is at logic 1.
+However, neither the TSD input nor the TSD output control functions are affected by the latch function.
+Internal thermal shutdown control and external "All-off" control via TSD is not affected by the state of the LATCH enable input.

-2.5 T{SD} Pin Description
+2.5 TSD Pin Description

-The T{SD} pin is a bi-directional I/O structure with an internal pull-up current source with a nominal value of 16 μA biased from V{DD} .
+The TSD pin is a bi-directional I/O structure with an internal pull up sourced from VDD.
 As an output, this pin indicates the status of the thermal shutdown circuitry.
-Typically, during normal operation, this pin will be pulled up to V{DD} but under fault conditions that create excess thermal loading the CPC7592 will enter thermal shutdown and a logic low will be output.
+Typically, during normal operation, this pin will be pulled up to VDD but under fault conditions that create excess thermal loading the CPC7593 will enter thermal shutdown and a logic low will be output.